the-turk/flarum-mathren/README.md

 - [Report an issue](https://github.com/the-turk/mathren/issues)
 - [Download via Packagist](https://packagist.org/packages/the-turk/mathren)

+_English is not my mother tongue, i'll appreciate it if you correct my translations._

 _This is my first [Flarum](https://github.com/flarum) extension.
-So please go easy on me. :blush:_
+So please go easy on me._
-_English is not my mother tongue, i'll appreciate it if you correct my translations. :no_mouth:_